ttdunlap33/Portfolio-02-08/README.md

 ## Parameters
-* Submit an updated portfolio featuring Project 1 and two exemplary homework assignments.
+* Updated portfolio featuring at least 3 examples of student work from either deployed projects of homeworks

-* Submit an updated GitHub profile with pinned repositories featuring Project 1 and two exemplary assignments.
+* Update GitHub profile with pinned repositories featuring at least 3 examples of student work from either deployed projects of homeworks

-* Submit an updated resume
+* Updated resume

-* Submit an updated LinkedIn profile
+* Updated LinkedIn profile

 ## Navbar
 Navigational links to designated site locations.